annamenacher/BLESS/README.md

 - **fsl_script.sh** : Bash script to execute FSL command -cluster (if the calculation of cluster size based imaging statistics are of interest).
 - **cluster_size_distribtion.R** : Plotting of cluster size distribution with credible intervals of cluster size.
 - **plotting_UKBB.R** : Plotting script for UK Biobank application of 2D axial slices (Code kindly provided by [Petya Kindalova](https://github.com/petyakindalova)).
+- **posterior_predictive_check.R** : Perform posterior predictive checking and plot figures from Section 4.5 of the supplementary material.

 ### Optional Information
 The following R packages are necessary to successfully use the codes: